mrbuilder1961/ChatPatches/README.md

 ## Help

-### How to upload log files
+### How to upload log files [log-info]
 There are multiple different types of log file that can be uploaded, although they are all very similar.
+These are all located in `(directory)/logs/`.
 In order of most useful to least, these are the three main types:
 1. `debug.log` - Generated when the game is configured to output on the `DEBUG` level.
 It isn't always present, but when it is, it almost always has a ton of extra information that can be critical to solving issues.
 This is a more detailed subset of the `latest.log`.
-2. `crash-report-<date>-<time>.txt` - Generated when the game crashes; contains a lot of extra information not provided in the other two logs, however it is most useful when coupled with one of the other two logs.
+2. `crash-report-<date>-<time>.txt` - Generated when the game crashes; contains a lot of extra information not provided in the other two logs, however it is most useful when coupled with one of the others.
 3. `latest.log` - The main log file that is generated every time the game is run.
 It constantly updates, and contains plenty of useful information on what the game is doing.